souravaddya/CNM-CRCPress/README.md

 		- IoT and smart health system paradigms
 		- New design and performance of IoT cloud for smart health care and monitor system

+## * Proposal submission
+A proposal for book chapter is needed from prospective authors before the proposal *submission due date*, describing the objective, scope, and structure of the proposed chapter (no more than 500 words).
+Acceptance of chapter proposals will be communicated to lead chapter authors after a formal double-blind review process, to ensure relevance, quality, and originality.
+The submission of chapter proposals should be processed via Easychair system (https://easychair.org/conferences/?conf=adv1sec).

+**No personal email will be accepted.**

+## Book Editors
+Sanjay Kumar Biswash, NIIT University, India, skbismu@gmail.com Sourav Kanti Addya, Indian Institute of Technology Kharagpur, India, kanti.sourav@ieee.org

+# Additional Information
+Inquiries and chapter proposal submissions can be forwarded electronically by email, to editor(s) with “CRC Press Book Chapter” in title.

 You can use the [editor on GitHub](https://github.com/souravaddya/CNM-CRCPress/edit/master/README.md) to maintain and preview the content for your website in Markdown files.